graduateclimateconference/gcc2022/about.md

 ### Organizing Institutions

 The first GCC was organized by graduate students at the University of Washington in 2006.
 As the conference has grown in demand and scope, the responsibility of hosting the GCC has rotated between graduate institutions including the Massachusetts Institute of Technology and the Woods Hole Oceanographic Institution.
-Historically, the GCC has been organized by graduate students from MIT and the University of Washington, and this year’s conference is organized by students from 10 institutions worldwide.
+Historically, the GCC has been organized by graduate students from MIT and the University of Washington, and this year’s conference is organized by students from 11 institutions worldwide.

 - University of Washington
 - Massachussetts Institute of Technology/Woods Hole Oceanographic Institution
 - INRS/Universite du Québec
 - London School of Economics
+- Boise State University
 - Boston College
 - University of California-Berkeley
 - Kansas State University